NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/overview_cfd.md

 Use the **Add source** button to provide URL to a custom list of application.
 This can be used for example to share early versions of applications under development.

+### Authentication

+Here you can manage your identity token, which allows you to access non-external sources from Nordic Semiconductor.
+The token is required for accessing certain proprietary or early-access applications.

+For detailed information about working with authentication tokens, see [Working with authentication tokens](working_with_authentications_tokens.md).

+### Mainland China app server

+This section allows you to enable the use of a dedicated server for better connectivity in the People's Republic of China.
+When enabled, the launcher will use https://files.nordicsemi.cn/ to download publicly available apps, which provides improved connection speeds within mainland China.

 ### Usage statistics

 Here you can enable sharing of anonymized usage data with Nordic Semiconductor to help improve nRF Connect for Desktop applications.